hthoma20/RspFootballModel/Readme.md

 both a Pydantic version and a Typescript version of the model are generated and placed in the `generated` directory.
 Consumers of this model can then copy the relevant model.

+The generated models are deployed to there respective locations using the `publish.ps1` script.

 ## Model language